spacecloud-io/space-docs/content/getting-started/setting-up-project/graphql.md

 The `uri` for the client takes two parameters:

 - **PROJECT_ID:** Unqiue identifier of a project.
-It's derived by converting your project name to lowercase and replacing all spaces to hiphens.
-For example `Todo App` becomes `todo-app`.
+It's derived by converting your project name to lowercase and replacing all spaces and hiphens to underscores.
+For example `Todo App` becomes `todo_app`.
 - **SPACE_CLOUD_URL:** This is the url of your `space-cloud` binary.
 It's `http://localhost:4122` or `https://localhost:4126` for HTTP and HTTPS endpoints respectively.

 > **Note:** Replace `localhost` with the address of your Space Cloud if you are not running it locally.